tonyfig453/README_Generator/README.md

 ## Usage

-It is useful if you want to make a README.md quick
+It is very useful if you want to create a readme.md quick